 Do we know that positive emotions — and not just the absence of negative ones — are causing the benefit?

 That we actually know really, really well.
 Through the last 20 years of research, almost every study does a good job of accounting for that by controlling for negative emotions.

 Time and time again, you see that it really does seem to be the presence of positivity , independent of negativity, that's driving health effects.
 It's the presence of positive emotions, not the absence of negative ones, that can help undo stress.
 If I have to give a talk and I'm feeling neutral, that isn't helping me — but if I can say, “Actually, I'm really excited about giving this talk,” that can change my stress trajectory .
 That's very different than the absence of a negative emotion.

 Are there health conditions where a positive attitude doesn't help?

 For individuals who have a serious chronic illness that's far gone — stage 4 cancer, end-stage kidney disease — the data are inconsistent.
 Some studies show benefit, some show harm, some show no effect.
 If we're talking about a minute immunological change from laughing, that's not going to kill millions of cancer cells.

 On the other hand, if you are feeling hopeful and positive, and able to adhere to your doctor's recommendations, and take the medications that you're supposed to, and exercise when you're supposed to, and quit smoking, those things are helped by positive emotions, and can have an important role in helping at earlier stages.

-This is something we have to work on, because if people want to design positive interventions for these severe illnesses, we have to really understand when it will be helpful.
-That’s a really important next step for the field.
+This is something we have to work on, because if people want to positive interventions for these severe diseases, we have to really understand when it will be helpful.
+That's a really important next step for the field.